-5.3 MACRO ENVIRONMENT FACTORS - ECONOMIC OUTLOOK
+5.2 MACRO ENVIRONMENT FACTORS - ECONOMIC OUTLOOK

-Furthermore from macro environment perspective, the slow economic growth trends reflect that a convergence of unfavourable global and domestic circumstances of which impact negatively on all spheres of government.
-The revenue base of the municipality is under pressure as no new revenues are derived at the moment due to the slow economic growth and local circumstances.
+From a macro environment perspective, the economic performance over the medium-term looks bleak as a slow economic growth trends has been forecasted and the reflections of this unfavourable economic growth condition will impact negatively on all spheres of government.
+The revenue base of the municipality will be under pressure as no new revenues will be derived at the moment due to the slow economic growth and local circumstances.

-As a consequence of the distress economy a conservative approach has been adopted when projections were made for expected revenues cash receipts in the next medium-term.
+As a consequence of the distress economy a conservative approach will need to be adopted when projections are made for expected revenues cash receipts in the next medium-term.